justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 There a few important things to note even in this very basic example:
 - Templates are _expressions_.
-They do not return a string or DOM, but a description of the template and the values called a `TemplateResult`.
+They do not return a string or DOM, but a description of the template and the values in an object called a `TemplateResult`.
 - The static strings can never change, and are used to make an HTML `<template>` element the first time they are rendered anywhere, without using the values.
 - When a DOM template is rendered to a container for the first time, its